opsclub/ads-supported/README.md

 # ads-supported
-Convince users to disable ad-block when browsing your site
+Convince users to disable adblock when browsing your site with this insanely simple anti ad blocking solution.

 ## Only proceed if you know what you're doing and after you have followed the 3 steps here: https://lugassy.net **